nddpj00/toolshare/README.md

 * Search the site via the search bar.
 * View and click for further details the latest 4 blogs that have been written.
 This has the added benefit of the homepage dynamically updating every time a new blog is published.
 * View and click for further details the latest 4 events that are coming up.
+* The blog and events are filtered to remove any that don't include an image to ensure the homepage looks professional.
 * Shop information listed with opening times and a google map.

 #### **Items App** ####